July 31, 2014

-What kids do you worry about?
-For me, I worry about all of the kids, each and every one of them.
+Which kids do you worry about?
+I worry about all the kids, each and every one of them.
 Why do I ask this question?
 Because without data, without knowing how well each child is doing, we can’t help them.
 We need the highest-quality and most robust data to help parents, educators, and policymakers make better decisions about the education provided to every child.
 And, as the quality and uses of data are improved and refined, we must ensure that this data is safeguarded and that student data privacy is protected.

 What we know is this: data matters to everyone.
 Parents want to know if their child is on track to graduate from high school and ready for college and, ultimately, a career.
-Teachers want to know whether their students are learning what they need to learn, which in turn helps them improve their instruction.
+Teachers want to know whether their students are learning what they need to learn, which in turn helps them improve instruction.
 School and district administrators are looking at the big picture; for example, are more of their students prepared for college and careers than the previous year?
 Researchers study what helps students learn, which in turn helps teachers know what works.
 Policymakers are asking whether their states’ colleges and universities are producing enough graduates with the right skill sets to meet local and state workforce needs.
 And the public has the right to know how well schools are doing in each community and across the state.

 As an example, researchers at Renaissance Learning determine what evidence-based practices help struggling readers learn to read better.
 Data on student learning allows us to build products that help teachers personalize learning experiences, inform instructional decisions, and know which skills to teach next and which are prerequisites for other skills.
 Another great example of how invaluable data can be is our yearly What Kids Are Reading report.
 Unlike book-sale records, bestseller lists, or library circulation data that tell us what books were purchased or checked out, this report reveals the books students actually read, from cover to cover.
 It helps teachers, librarians, and parents find out which are the most popular titles for approximately 10 million students across the country.